Carlos Santana Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks eighth across all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA across all league pitching staffs (4.01).

-- The Yankees rank 19th in baseball in home runs surrendered (173 total, 1.2 per game).
+- Yankees pitchers combine to give up 174 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Severino makes the start for the Yankees, his 18th of the season.
-He is 4-8 with a 6.75 ERA and 74 strikeouts in 85 1/3 innings pitched.
+- King gets the start for the Yankees, his fifth of the season.
+He is 4-5 with a 2.88 ERA and 91 strikeouts in 78 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Houston Astros, when he tossed four innings, allowing four earned runs while giving up six hits.
+- In his last time out on Sunday, the right-hander went five innings against the Houston Astros, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.